Walodja1987/xns/test/Tests.md

 - Should set `createdAt` to current block timestamp.
 - Should initialize namespace with 200 free names.
 - Should map price to namespace correctly.
-- Should allow owner to register namespace without fee (msg.value = 0) during initial period (90 days).
+- Should allow owner to register namespace without fee (msg.value = 0) during initial period (1 year).
 - Should allow owner to register namespace with fees during initial period (optional payment).
 - Should distribute fees correctly when owner chooses to pay fees during initial period.
 - Should allow anyone to register namespace with correct fee after initial period.